 She’s working on a second book of nonfiction, The Intimate Rural: Notes Toward Beauty & Other Such Designs, exploring the ecology of the feminine, nature, beauty, agrarianism, and the erotic.

 She holds a BA in Environmental Studies from UC Santa Cruz and an MS in Environmental Studies and Writing from the University of Montana.
 She also holds an MFA in creative nonfiction from the Vermont College of Fine Arts.

-She currently teaches writing and literature at Southern Oregon University as well as Zumba dance classes.
-She also runs an organic vegetable market farm with her husband and two children.
+She currently teaches at Southern Oregon University as well as Zumba dance classes.